How to Color Beautiful Faces

 My Secret Weapon

 Are you still reading?
 Want to know one more resource to improve your color choices?
-This book contains all sorts of color combos for skin, eyes, lips and hair.
-It has a section on contouring and highlighting and even shows undertones.
-It is also a good resource on how to mix warm and cool color combos successfully.
+This book features a variety of color combinations for skin, eyes, lips, and hair.
+It has a section on contouring and highlighting, and even shows undertones.
+It is also a valuable resource on how to successfully mix warm and cool color combinations.

 Don’t get too caught up in the mixing instructions – it is for painting.
 Instead, just match your pencil colors to their swatches.